tyler-technologies-oss/forge-design-system/blog/2024-06-10-forge-3-generally-available/index.md

 ### TCW 1.x End of Life

-With the release of Forge 3.0, we're also announcing the end of life for TCW 1.x.
+With the release of Forge 3.0, we're also announcing the end of life for TCW 1.x effective as of 6/10/2024.
 We know that many of you have been using TCW 1.x for a long time, and we know it's not a trivial task to upgrade to Forge 3.0.
 TCW 1.x was a step in the right direction, but it has many limitations and core flaws, and we've addressed many (if not all) of these between Forge 2.x and 3.x.